andreasduerloo/stegosaurus/README.md

 # stegosaurus

 Stegosaurus is a steganography tool written in Rust.
-It allows hiding plaintext messages in .bmp files, as well as decoding those messages from .bmp files.
+It allows hiding ASCII plaintext messages in .bmp files, as well as decoding those messages from .bmp files.

 Usage: